Jeanie Tracy: 1999–2016: Rosabel and Altar

 In 1999, Tracy released a single "Can't Take My Eyes Off You", remixed by Rosabel and released on AM Records.
 The single peaked at number twenty on Billboards Dance chart.
 In March 2000, Tracy released another single produced by Rosabel called "Keep The Party Jumpin" on AM Records.
 The single charted at number five on Billboards Dance chart.
 In another collaboration with house music duo Rosabel, Tracy released a single "The Power" in 2001.
 The single peaked at number one on Billboards Dance chart, spending one week at number one.
 In June 2004, they released another single "Cha Cha Heels", which also peaked at number one on Billboards Dance chart.

 In March 2006, Tracy released a single titled "Party People", a collaboration with house music duo Altar on MamaHouse Records.
 The single became Tracy's third number-one song on Billboards Dance chart.
 In 2007, Tracy and American singer Vicki Shepard released a single "I Got a Feeling 2007", a re-recorded version of her earlier single.
 The single peaked at number fifteen on Billboards Dance chart.
 In the same year, she appeared in the BBC television documentary "The Queens of Disco".
 In February 2008, she released another collaborative single with Altar called "Everybody Up".
 The song peaked at number seven on Billboards Dance chart.
 In November 2008, Tracy performed at Winds of Change event during Pride Festival in Palm Springs, California.
 In May 2009, she performed at the Let the Sunshine in benefit concert.

 In 2010, she appeared on TV One's Unsung program about Sylvester.
 In February 2010, Tracy replaced Jennifer Holliday and portrayed gospel singer Mahalia Jackson in the theatre play Mahalia: A Gospel Singer.
 Tracy also appeared in the Unsung television documentary about her friend Angela Bofill in 2012.
 In the same year, she appeared in the BBC television documentary "The Joy of Disco".

 On April 20, 2015, Tracy released an extended play Making New Friends.
 The extended play consisted of four past singles: "Can I Come Over And Play With You Tonight", "Hot (For Your Love)", "Making New Friends", and "Trippin' on the Sounds".

 2017–present: Recent projects

 In May 2018, she released a single "Is This My Last Stop for Love".

 Legacy

 In 2012, Tracy was inducted into the West Coast Blues Hall of Fame.
 In the same year, she was also inducted into the Just Circuit Award Hall of Fame Artist Award.
 Aretha Franklin and Patti LaBelle, both of whom have recorded with Tracy, have considered Tracy to be "One of the Top Ten Voices in the World".
 As of 2016, Tracy has collectively accumulated a total of four number-one dance singles.

 Personal life

 She is married to her husband William Smith.
-As a devout Christian, she regularly attends Acts Full Gospel Church in Oakland, California.
+As a devout Christian, she is a member of Acts Full Gospel Church of God in Christ in Oakland, California.
 She is also fluent in the French language.